rickbergfalk/npm-postgres-mashup/readme.md

 In npm, a version can only ever be published once, so we assume there is no need to save a package version a second time the next time a package change comes in.

 Due to the way couchdb works and the way npm (the company) is skimming the skimdb, once npm-postgres-mashup is caught up there will actually be 2 change documents per package version publish.
 The first change document presumably contains the binaries and fat that doesn't belong in the database.
 The skimdb daemon works to remove that fat and put it elsewhere, then updates the package with a fat-free version.
 This update causes the second change document, sometimes almost immediately after the first.
+Regarding the information we store in postgres, there should be no difference between the 1st and 2nd change events.